Sample DQLs

 HAVING count (*) > 1

-Find all locked object that were locked one day before
+- Find all locked object that was locked one day before

 r_lock_date